Information for enrolled students

 Information on Internships

-If you fulfill the following requirements, your internship can be accepted as an elective course:
+If you fulfil the following requirements, your internship can be accepted as an elective course:

 - the internship has to be related to the study programme

-- it was carried out after the beginning of your master studies in EUS
+- it was carried out after the beginning of your master studies in European Studies

-- it was a full-time internship of at least four weeks
+- it was a full-time internship of at least three weeks

 - your participation can be confirmed by a reference letter or certificate